Applies to: SQL 2005, 2008, 2008 R2, and SQL 2012 versions.

 |Foreign ||The memory is known to belong to a remote node and SQL Server has transitioned from the GROWTH phase because max server memory has been achieved.
 The memory block is being used remotely. |

 There is a subtle distinction between Away and Foreign blocks related to ‘is SQL Server memory still growing’ or has ‘SQL Server memory reached the target memory level.’

 The difference directly drives how and when SQL Server consumes the memory.
-When SQL Server has not reached the max server memory the away buffers can be set aside.
+When SQL Server has not reached the max server memory the away buffers can be set aside on their appropriate nodes.
 Let me try to explain better.

 If(Memory is remote to the node)

 Loop back and try to allocate another block

 The reason to place blocks on an away list and not use them right away helps prevent a bad cycle with the operating system or lock into remote memory in the local node.
 If SQL Server released the block it may go onto the operating system free list.
 The very next call to allocate memory could return the same block to SQL Server, preventing forward process towards local memory allocation.

 allocations on the local node can acquire away buffers from the nodes list and once SQL Server reaches the target memory level for the instance the memory manager transitions away buffers as well.
 This transition signals that away buffers can be used by their assigned, physical nodes.
 The memory continues to be balanced across all memory nodes as appropriate.
 Only at this point are any pages, that can’t be directly returned to their local nodes, considered Foreign.